lynbrookcs/lynbrookcs.github.io/about.md

 If you have any questions or comments, feel free to contact us at [lynbrookcsclub@gmail.com](mailto:lynbrookcsclub@gmail.com)

 This club was founded in 2008.
-We meet in room 608 during Monday Lunches with our advisor, Mr. Fulk.
+We meet in room 608 during Thursday Lunches with our advisor, Mr. Fulk.

-(Last Updated: 10/16/2022)
+(Last Updated: 08/29/2023)